apollographql/apollo-client-nextjs/packages/experimental-nextjs-app-support/README.md

     // const { data } = useSuspenseQuery(MY_QUERY, { context: { fetchOptions: { cache: "force-cache" }}});
   });

+  // use the `ApolloClient` from "@apollo/experimental-nextjs-app-support"
-  return new NextSSRApolloClient({
+  return new ApolloClient({
-    // use the `NextSSRInMemoryCache`, not the normal `InMemoryCache`
+    // use the `InMemoryCache` from "@apollo/experimental-nextjs-app-support"
-    cache: new NextSSRInMemoryCache(),
+    cache: new InMemoryCache(),
-    link:
-      typeof window === "undefined"
-        ?
-ApolloLink.from([
-            // in a SSR environment, if you use multipart features like
-            // @defer, you need to decide how to handle these.
-            // This strips all interfaces with a `@defer` directive from your queries. new SSRMultipartLink({
-              stripDefer: true,
-            }),
-            httpLink,
-          ])
-        : httpLink,
+    link: httpLink,
   });
 }